achtelik/achtelik.github.io/_posts/2022-10-14-reusable-clean-architecture.md

     * ... = Other technologies could be jms, file, or other stuff.

 tests
-* test is a package which contains additional classes to simplify your tests.
+* tests is a package which contains additional classes to simplify your tests.
 For example:
   * testdata = Builders and factories to create test data.
   * base = Classes which create the basic setup for your tests.
 For example to:
     * Setup a database and other test dependencies.